William Nelson Page: Later years

-Page's wife, Emma, and her family

-William Page's wife, Emma, was one of seven children of Major William Gilham and his wife, Cordelia A Gilham.
-In 1860, her father prepared a well-known training manual for recruits and militia at the request of Virginia Governor Henry A. Wise, and was involved with early training of cadets at Camp Lee in Richmond, Virginia as the American Civil War broke out the following year.

-After the War ended in 1865, William Gilham became president of fertilizer company in Richmond.
-Emma spent her teen-aged years in the former Confederate capital, where she was a débutante at one of Richmond's earliest "Germans", which were formal social gatherings for the young people (the name of these events had no relationship to Germany).
-She was the sister of Julius Hayden Gilham (1852–1936) who is also buried in Hollywood Cemetery in Richmond, Virginia.

 William Page and Emma Gilham both had roots and family in the Augusta County and Rockbridge County area of the upper Shenandoah Valley.
 (William's married sister lived in Staunton, Virginia.)
 They had four children who survived childhood: Delia Hayden Page (born 1882), Edwin Randolph Page (1884–1949), Mary Josephine Page (1893–1962), and Randolph Gilham Page (1893–1930).
 They also had two other children who died in infancy: Evan Powell Page (born 1887) and William Gilham Page (born 1890).

 Legacy

 The unincorporated West Virginia coal and railroad towns of Page in Fayette County and Pageton in McDowell County were named for him.
 The Page Coal and Coke Company operated in each, although coal mining has long since ended.
 The old company store in Pageton is listed on the National Register of Historic Places.

 In the 21st century, William and Emma's mansion, now known as the Page-Vawter House, still stands in Ansted, on a high knoll, overlooking the town and the New River Valley.
 It is evidence of the once-thriving coal business.
 Later occupied by the Vawter family, the Page-Vawter House is also listed on the National Register of Historic Places.
 Nearby, breathtaking Hawk's Nest overlooks the New River Gorge National River.

 The seemingly remotely located terminal Page and Rogers planned and built at Sewell's Point played an important role in 20th-century U.S. naval history.
 Beginning in 1917, the former Jamestown Exposition grounds adjacent to the VGN coal pier became an important facility for the United States Navy.
 The VGN transported the high quality "smokeless" West Virginia bituminous coal favored by the US Navy for its ships and submarines, providing a reliable supply during both World Wars.
 Today, the former VGN property at Sewell's Point is part of the Norfolk Navy Base, the largest naval facility in the world.